-This page collects some selected Michigan Radio stories to which I contributed pitches, research, pre-interviewing, and booking, and in some cases web writing, audio editing and web content production.
-I primarily worked on the daily news and culture show Stateside.
+This page collects some selected stories to which I contributed pitches, research, pre-interviewing, and booking, and in some cases web writing, audio editing and web content production.
+Work here is from With Good Reason (Virginia Humanities) and Stateside (Michigan Radio).

 The production process is collaborative, so my role varies slightly in each case.

 In 1898, a black man named John Henry James was lynched in Charlottesville, Virginia, right across the street from what is now With Good Reason’s studios.

 Content warning: this episode includes vivid descriptions of lynching, racial terror, and police brutality.

 Woman discusses grief, loss, and finding common ground after abortion at 21 weeks

 Full segment interview with Rachel Redmond about her experience having an abortion later in pregnancy.

 In time of racial tension, U of M stages a contemporary look at slavery

 Interview with Director Timothy Douglas about the University of Michigan's production of Insurrection: Holding History.

 Breaking ground: being young and transgender in Michigan